On RAC Drawings of Graphs with Two Bends per Edge: Introduction

 \section{Introduction}

 \textbf{Right-angle-crossing drawings} (for short, \textbf{RAC drawings}) were introduced by Didimo et al.~\cite{DidimoEL11}.
 In a RAC drawing of a graph $G=(V,E)$, the vertices are distinct points in the plane, edges are polylines, each composed of finitely many line segments, and any two edges can cross only at a $90^\circ$ angle.
 For an integer $b\geq 0$, a \textbf{RAC$_b$ drawing} is a RAC drawing in which every edge is a polyline with at most $b$ \emph{bends}; and a \textbf{RAC$_b$ graph} is an abstract graph that admits such a drawing.
-Didimo et al.~\cite{Didimo20} proved that every RAC$_0$ graph on $n\geq 4$ vertices has at most $4n-10$ edges, and this bound is tight when $n=3h-5$ for all $h\geq 3$; see also \cite{DujmovicGMW11}.
+Didimo et al.~\cite{DidimoEL11} proved that every RAC$_0$ graph on $n\geq 4$ vertices has at most $4n-10$ edges, and this bound is tight when $n=3h-5$ for all $h\geq 3$; see also \cite{DujmovicGMW11}.
 They also showed that every graph is a RAC$_3$ graph.

 Angelini et al.~\cite{AngeliniBFK20} proved that every RAC$_1$ graph on $n$ vertices has at most $5.5n-O(1)$ edges, and this bound is the best possible up to an additive constant.
-Arikushi et al.~\cite{ArikushiFKMT12} showed that every RAC$_2$ graph on $n$ vertices has at most $74.2n$ edges, and constructed RAC$_2$ graphs with $\frac{47}{6}n-O(\sqrt{n})>7.83n-O(\sqrt{n})$ edges.
+The only previous bound on the size of RAC$_2$ graphs is due to Arikushi et al.~\cite{ArikushiFKMT12}: They showed that every RAC$_2$ graph on $n$ vertices has at most $74.2n$ edges, and constructed RAC$_2$ graphs with $\frac{47}{6}n-O(\sqrt{n})>7.83n-O(\sqrt{n})$ edges.
 Recently, Angelini et al.~\cite{AgeliniBK00U23} constructed an infinite family of RAC$_2$ graphs with $10n-O(1)$ edges; and conjectured that this lower bound is the best possible.

 See recent surveys~\cite{Didimo20,DidimoLM19} and results~\cite{AngeliniBKKP22,Forster020,RahmatiE20,Schaefer21} for other aspects of RAC drawings.
 The concept of RAC drawings was also generalized to angles other than $90^\circ$, and to combinatorial constraints on the crossing patterns in a drawing~\cite{AckermanFT12}.